rkunnamp/malinajs/readme.md

 ## The core logic

-Each component has a change detector attached
+Each component has a change detector attached.\
-A change detector has an array of watchers , and a digest function The watcher objects has a)fn (a function that returns the value of the object that is being watched) b)cb (a callback that is executed when the value of the object changes) c)value (the last known values of the object that is being watched) d)an optional comparator function that can be used for comparing two values and see if a change has happened
+A change detector has an array of watchers , and a digest function.\
+The watcher objects has\
+  a)fn (a function that returns the value of the object that is being watched)\
+  b)cb (a callback that is executed when the value of the object changes)\
+  c)value (the last known values of the object that is being watched)\
+  d)an optional comparator function that can be used for comparing two values and see if a change has happened\

 The digest function takes each watcher object ,  runs the fn function to get the current value of the object that is being watched, and compares it with the value stored in the watcher.
 If the value has changed, watcher value is changed to the new value and callback is called with the new value as the param to the callback .